njwatkin/Mod1Chall_NW/AI_Case_Study_Nuance_NW.md

 <p align="center"><i>Ronald Croen, Nuance Communications co-founder, 2005</i></p>

-## <span style="color: green">The Fire Behind Nuance
+## <span style="color: green">The Motivation Behind Nuance
 ---
 ### The Overall Inspiration for Nuance

 Nuance has evolved over the years to include digital document management, voice recognition, natural language processing, artificial intelligence, decision support, and other techonologies.
-Throughout, it has focused on improving the productivity, efficiency, and seamless experience of information flow with a focus on healthcare.
+Throughout, it has been driven to improve the productivity, efficiency, and seamless experience of information flow.

 ### Visioneer and Beyond